Master of Architecture I (3-year track)

 Admission Requirements

-Applications are generally considered for entrance in the Fall semester. only.
-Design studios in the Master of Architecture programs are sequenced to deliver a cohesive educational experience and students are expected to follow the established design studio sequence for their program.
-Students entering the program in Spring or Summer are not eligible to enter the studio sequence at that time, but may take electives or other required courses.
-This will necessarily extend the duration of the Master of Architecture program.
+Applications are generally considered for entrance in the Fall semester.
+Courses are sequenced to deliver a cohesive educational experience and students are expected to follow the established course sequence for their program.
+Students entering the program in Spring or Summer may not be eligible to enter the course sequence at that time but may take electives or other required courses.
+This will necessarily extend the duration of the degree program.

 Additional requirements for International Students: